 To avoid broken hearts of applicants, unnecessary stress on dogs, and needless overwork for us, meetings with the dogs come only after you have been fully approved; if no match seems made during these meetings, your approved application may remain active with us as appropriate.
-We trust that once interested parties have thought about this, it's easy to realize that if we were to set meetings with everyone who asked, without having first processed an application on them to ensure they were serious about adoption, we could easily spend most of our time doing just visits, leaving little time to care for the dogs and other rescue and sanctuary work.
+If we were to set meetings with everyone who asked, without having first processed an application on them to ensure they were serious about adoption, we could easily spend most of our time doing just visits, leaving little time to care for the dogs and other rescue and sanctuary work.

 Cost to Adopt and What it Includes:

 Each dog comes with her/his walking harness, 24 hour ID collar, microchip, vaccinations, and sterilization.
-In most cases, we spend well over $2500 on each rescue, plus care expenses until adopted, which can sometimes bring the total between $3000 and $5000; when you adopt from us, you reimburse us for a relatively small portion of that.
-For dogs we rescued using air transport and similar rescue costs, the Minimum* Expense Reimbursement when you adopt is $600 (local rescues may have a lower adoption MER and will be noted as such).
+For dogs rescued locally, the minimum adoption donation is usually $250 to $300 unless there were extraordinary rescue/ care/ treatment costs.
+For international rescue cases, we spend well over $2500 on each rescue, plus care expenses until adopted, which can sometimes bring the total between $3000 and $5000; for these dogs, you reimburse us for a relatively small portion of that: For dogs we rescued using air transport and similar rescue costs, the Minimum* Expense Reimbursement / Adoption Donation is $600.
 Since this amount comes nowhere close to covering what it costs us to bring one of these sweethearts to safety, if you have the means to reimburse for more of your dog’s expenses, we ask that you do so.
 This policy is on the honor system--we do not wish to investigate your level of wealth.
 The recommended *sliding scale is as follows: For adopters who earn more than $100,000 per year, the expense reimbursement should be $1000 per dog; for adopters who earn more than $200,000 per year, the expense reimbursement should be $1500 per dog.
 If you make more than several hundred thousand dollars a year, you should not only reimburse fully but consider becoming a sustaining donor.
-If you pay more than the Minimum Expense Reimbursement when you adopt from us, the extra reimbursement amount will be considered a tax-deductible donation.
+If you pay more than the Minimum Expense Reimbursement when you adopt from us, the extra reimbursement amount will be treated as a donation.

 A $50 application fee, to be applied to your adoption fee if you are approved and adopt from us at that time, is required with your application; it covers our time to process your application and is non-refundable.
 However if it is immediately clear that you will not be approved, you may treat the $50 as a donation to Hound Sanctuary.
 If after going through the screening process with us you are not able to adopt at that time for some reason other than our non-approval, we may elect to keep your application on file for a later date.
 If you have any questions or concerns about this policy please feel free to email us before applying.
 It is not our intention to convince those who have no chance of being approved to apply; therefore, we will try to answer any questions you email us before applying to help you ascertain your qualifications.
-We are exceedingly cautious about adoptions, so by applying with us you understand and agree that there is a fair chance you will not be approved even though you have paid an application fee, answered all questions, allowed home and reference checks, etc. We realize this may seem daunting, but the fact is that we are first and foremost a rescue and protection charity, and it is our job to make the best decision for each dog, and to help you make the best decision as well.
+We take our responsibilities regarding dog placements seriously and so are very cautious during this process; by applying with us you understand and agree that there is a fair chance you will not be approved even though you have paid an application fee, answered all questions, allowed home and reference checks, etc. We realize this may seem daunting, but the fact is that we are first and foremost a rescue and protection charity, and it is our job to make the best decision for each dog, and to help you make the best decision as well.
 We believe that if you have come this far, you care about animals just as we do, so we trust you to understand this.

 Rescue is expensive—and worth every penny

-It is obvious, we hope, that we rescue because these dogs need help, and most of the world cares not at all; those of us who do care are more than willing to spend whatever necessary making up for the masses who do not.
-We seek like-minded individuals who are prepared to join us in the good cause of rescuing needy dogs.
-Those who argue that they could buy a purebred for $1500 miss the point and probably are not our adopters.
+It is obvious, we hope, that we rescue because these dogs need help.
+Those who argue that they could buy a purebred for $1500 miss the point.
 When you apply to a rescue/sanctuary, you are not purchasing a puppy.
-The rescued dog you desire, as explained above, was very expensive to for us rescue, vet, rehabilitate, train, and care for.
+The rescued dog you desire, as explained above, was very expensive to rescue, vet, rehabilitate, train, and care for.
 If you buy $1500 purebred puppy, the seller probably is profiting from selling puppies--otherwise, why would s/he bother breeding them only to then sell them?
 But rescues like Hound Sanctuary do not make a profit on dogs; we lose money on every dog--sometimes we lose thousands of dollars on each dog.
 We do not do this for money.
-We go out and help save dogs from suffering.
-Once safe, we help them recover and prepare them for a exceptional long life with exceptional people.
-And we ask those people to reimburse a fair portion of our expenses when they adopt their hounds.
+We do it to save dogs from suffering and to ensure they land in safe, happy homes with conscientious people, whom we ask to reimburse a fair portion of their dog's expenses.